esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

 An additional feature of software, is that it may be a product on its own, and can be reused by others.
 This is a great opportunity to build on our collective knowledge and tools, and to avoid reinventing the wheel.

-Ensuring that the software is findable, accessible, usable and understandable is key to both reproducibility and reusability.
+Ensuring that the software is findable, accessible, usable, and understandable is key to both reproducibility and reusability.

 ===